abhishekudupa/abhishekudupa.github.io/_pages/about.md

 ---

 I'm a researcher working to make program synthesis technologies available to the masses (unwashed or otherwise).
-I work with an awesome group of people in the [PROSE](https://microsoft.github.io/prose/) group at Microsoft.
+I work with [this](https://microsoft.github.io/prose/team) awesome group of people at Microsoft, where we (the [PROSE](https://microsoft.github.io/prose/) team) are working hard to liberate people from the drudgery of writing code!
 Apart from program synthesis, I'm also interested in (an occasionally dabble in) applied verification, model checking and programming language research.

 I graduated with a Ph.D. from the [University of Pennsylvania](http://cis.upenn.edu/index.php), where I was advised by